 Banning earmarks was more symbolic than substantive: In a given year, they typically amounted to no more than 1 percent of the federal budget, according the Committee for a Responsible Federal Budget, a Washington-based bipartisan policy research group.

 Still, Reid, a Nevada Democrat, has given members of his party in competitive races this year opportunities to use the Senate floor to champion causes that may resonate with voters in their states.
 The strategy is designed to help ensure that Senate Democrats, who are defending 23 seats in November compared with 10 for Republicans, don’t appear out of touch with constituents’ needs, particularly in a post-earmark environment.

 Washington Democrat Maria Cantwell, who is seeking a third term, sponsored an amendment to extend the Export-Import Bank’s charter.
 The Boeing Co.
-(BA), which has two major production facilities in Washington state, pressed hard for the measure, a version of which the Senate sent to President Barack Obama in May, days before the bank’s authority to provide loan support for exports, such as Boeing aircraft, was to expire.
+(BA:US), which has two major production facilities in Washington state, pressed hard for the measure, a version of which the Senate sent to President Barack Obama in May, days before the bank’s authority to provide loan support for exports, such as Boeing aircraft, was to expire.